 INTRODUCTION TO GLOBAL POLITICS POLITICAL SYSTEMS Understanding what politics is - how it intersects with history, geography and economics.
 Exploring why politics matters in people's lives.
 Examine the political systems of Australia and compare this to that of an Asia - Pacific state.
 Evaluate the role of an Australian non-governmental organisation and how they provide support to other states in the region.
-THE UN AND HUMAN RIGHTS AUSTRALIA AS A REGIONAL POWER Investigate human rights violations within your chosen country and explain how this has violated international law.
-Explore the Rwandan genocide and analyse the reasons why the UN was powerless to stop this.
-Examine Australia's role as a powerful regional state and develop an understanding of the importance of humanitarian aid through ideas of internationalism - working with ideals which center on the common good.
+THE UN AND HUMAN RIGHTS AUSTRALIA AS A REGIONAL POWER Investigate human rights violations within your chosen country and explain how this has violated international law - with a focus on Crimes against Humanity.
+Explore the Afghanistan crisis and the crimes against humanity by focusing on the protection of minority groups, women and children and non-combatant Examine Australia's role as a powerful regional state and develop an understanding of the importance of humanitarian aid through ideas of internationalism - working with ideals which center on the common good.

 What types of things will I do?
-Analyse visual materials (cartoons, websites, posters, tables, graphs, and film), oral presentation, and written research report, web-based presentation, case study class discussion, group activities, short written responses, essays and extended responses, debate and role plays.
+Analyse visual materials (cartoons, websites, posters, tables, graphs, and film), oral presentation, written research report, web-based presentation, case study class discussion, group activities, short written responses, essays and extended responses, debate and role plays.

 Learning tasks may include: oral presentation, short answer tests, a creative written task, an essay, a poster and an exam.